SuperPowerPlumber/pi.js/README.md

 Changes your player name.
 Maximum player name length is 40 characters.

 ## `players` property
+Returns a list of all players in the room where you are.
+Each player (`pijs.player[_id]`) on the list contains this data:

 ## `client` property
 ### Sending messages to the server